gpoliko/gpoliko/README.md

 Whether it's code or personal development, I enjoy learning and being curious.
 Currently I am working on personal projects which will consolidate my learning.
 I am also seeking work opportunities which reflect my passion for social progress.
 Being a part of an organisation that values people who build products and services for people.

 ### Let's chat
+I enjoy connecting with other people.
+If you do too, let's meet, have a coffee, beer (non-alcoholic for me), burger and have a chat!
+<br/><br/>
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/giovannipoliko/)](https://www.linkedin.com/in/giovannipoliko/)